H3rmt/hyprswitch/README.md

  7  +------+  +------+ | +------+  +------+  |  +---------+  +---+ | +------+  +------+
     1      2  3      4   1      2  3      4     5      6  7  8   9   5      6  7  8   9
 ```

+### Experimental Environment Variables

+- `SIZE_FACTOR` i16 [default: 7]: Factor window and workspace size get divided by to shrink them
+- `ICON_SIZE` i32 [default: 128]: Argument passed to the theme.lookup_icon function (Determines the resolution of the
+  Icon, as it gets scaled to the windowsize regardless of the resolution of the icon)
+- `ICON_SCALE` i32 [default: 1]: Argument passed to the theme.lookup_icon function (IDK what this does, setting it to
+  anything other than 1 changes nothing)
+- `NEXT_INDEX_MAX` i32 [default: 5]: Maximum number of windows to display the next index for (can be used to show the
+  next index for the first 5 windows if you have -u bindings for the next/last 5 windows).
+Setting it to -1 will disable
+  the next index indicator
+- `EXIT_ON_CLICK` bool [default: true]: Exit the GUI when clicking on a window
+- `WORKSPACE_GAP` usize [default: 15]: Gap between workspaces in the GUI (cant be configured via CSS as the workspace
+  positions are calculated from the real workspace positions)